Mouths of Rain: Synopsis

-Mouths of Rain is a compilation of writings spanning 1909 - 2019 from Black lesbian women and others who have had intimate relationships with other Black women.
-It was intended as a companion to Words of Fire by Beverly Guy-Sheftall, and contains writings by: Alice Walker, Cheryl Clarke, Audre Lorde, Pauli Murray, Barbara Smith, and Bettina Love.
+Mouths of Rain is a compilation of writings spanning 1909 to 2019 from Black lesbian women and others who have had intimate relationships with other Black women.
+It was intended as a companion to the 1995 anthology Words of Fire by Beverly Guy-Sheftall, and contains writings by: Alice Walker, Cheryl Clarke, Audre Lorde, Pauli Murray, Barbara Smith, and Bettina Love.

 The contents include essays, poetry, short fiction, and personal recollections.
 The anthology is divided into five sections, each with a different broad focus: uses of the erotic; interlocking oppressions and identity politics; coming out and stepping into; the sacred; and radical futurities.
 Topics covered include sexism, Afrofuturism, and white reviewers.

 The editor, Briona Simone Jones, is a Black lesbian feminist of African American and Jamaican descent.
 She received her doctoral degree in English from Michigan State University in 2021.
-Jones' stated goal was to "trace the trajectories of liberation, from self to community, through Black lesbian thought."
+Jones' stated goal was to "trace the trajectories of liberation, from self to community, through Black lesbian thought".

 Reception

 Mouths of Rain received positive critical reception.
-Library Journal gave the anthology a starred review in which Ahliah Bratzler wrote "an essential component to any social science shelf, this is transformative, vital reading."
+Library Journal gave the anthology a starred review in which Ahliah Bratzler wrote: "...an essential component to any social science shelf, this is transformative, vital reading."
 Charles Green of Lambda Literary praised the collection as a "timely anthology of writings that will certainly spark conversations, connections, and ideas, both within the community and beyond."
 Publishers Weekly referred to it as "inspiring and prodigious."